WorldHealthOrganization/smart-immunizations/input/pagecontent/decision-logic.md

         <br> "Immunization recommendation status" = 'Not due'
       </td>
       <td>Should not vaccinate client for MCV2 as client's age is less than 15 months.
 Check for any vaccines due, and inform the caregiver of when to come back for MCV2.</td>
-      <td>In countries with ongoing transmission in which the risk of measles mortality remains high, MCV2 should be given between 15-18 months.
+      <td rowspan="3">In countries with ongoing transmission in which the risk of measles mortality remains high, MCV2 should be given between 15-18 months.
 The minimum interval between MCV1 and MCV2 is 4 weeks. <br>
         <br> As a general rule, live vaccines should be given either simultaneously or at intervals of 4 weeks.
 An exception to this rule is OPV, which can be given at any time before or after measles vaccination without interference in the response to either vaccine
       </td>
     </tr>